sourcegraph/learn/posts/how-to-use-the-different-map-variants-of-java.md

 Brazil is on the continent South America'
 />

-From the output above we can determine that our continents keys are lexicographically sorted.
+From the output above we can determine that our continent keys are lexicographically sorted.
 Though it was inserted into our map second-to-last, `Africa` was printed out first, while `South America`, which was inserted second, was printed last.

 As with `HashMap` and `LinkedHashMap`, `TreeMap` is not synchronized and therefore not thread-safe.
 If a thread-safe map is desired, one can wrap the map using `Collections.synchronizedMap`.